 Drip Edge vs. Gutter Apron Installation

-Drip edge is installed to the trim of the roof so that it hangs directly behind the back end of the gutter.
-It should be installed from the bottom of the rake upward, allowing each piece to slightly overlap the next so as to prevent water infiltration.
+Drip edge installed to the trim of the roof so that it hangs directly behind the back end of the gutter.
+Drip edges should be installed from the bottom of the rake upward, allowing each piece to slightly overlap the next so as to prevent water infiltration.
 The material should also be cut with as few seams as possible in order to give the roof and house a cleaner look overall.

 A gutter apron, on the other hand, is installed under the shingles (See our blog: “What Types of Shingles are Best?”) and above roof decking.
 Gutter aprons typically come in larger dimensions than drip edge, making them hang slightly over the roof sheathing.